Yuyz0112/dewhale/docs/architecture.md

 In practice, AI tends to make repetitive mistakes that are hard to eliminate through prompt adjustments.
 Typical issues include:

 1. Incorrect import paths for UI components.
-2. Incorrect or missing imports for icons from lucide-react, or importing non-existent icons.
+2. Incorrect or missing imports for icons from lucide, or importing non-existent icons.

 After reverse-engineering v0.dev's approach, we've developed a method to correct these issues by analyzing the code's AST.